Be the first to explore Fellow's new Meeting Guidelines feature 🤩

 5Setting boundaries

 Setting boundaries at work is important for many reasons.
 As an executive, you set an example for those around you, so not only does setting personal boundaries at work help you prioritize your well-being, but it also creates a culture that encourages employees to do the same.
 It’s important to remember that creating boundaries at work will be different for everyone and will largely depend on your needs and preferences.
-When you set your boundaries, it’s important to clearly communicate them with your team.
+When you set your boundaries, it’s important to communicate them with your team clearly.
 If you plan to be offline on weekends or only plan to answer emails up until a certain hour, communicate those parameters to your teammates.

 6Delegating

 As a manager or a leader, learning to delegate tasks is crucial.
 The reality of becoming a manager is that you can’t take everything on by yourself.
 While you may be used to your role as an individual contributor, your role as a manager requires you to empower those around you, and this means improving your delegation skills.
-Not only will delegating free up time in your calendar to work on more high-level tasks but it will also empower your teammates; create opportunities for growth, professional development, and empowerment; and increase the overall effectiveness of your organization.
+Not only will delegating free up time in your calendar to work on more high-level tasks, but it will also empower your teammates, create opportunities for growth, professional development, and empowerment, and increase the overall effectiveness of your organization.

 Fellow makes delegation a breeze by providing you with the tools you need to assign action items directly in your meetings.
-This means you can delegate in real time and foster follow-through, increasing the likelihood of tasks getting done quickly and efficiently by the proper stakeholders.
+This means you can delegate in real-time and foster follow-through, increasing the likelihood of tasks getting done quickly and efficiently by the proper stakeholders.

 7Having a growth mindset

-Not only will embracing a growth mindset serve you in your role as a manager but it will also equip you with the mindset you need to succeed for years to come.
+Not only will embracing a growth mindset serve you in your role as a manager, but it will also equip you with the mindset you need to succeed for years to come.
 Possessing a growth mindset as a manager means you’re constantly willing to grow and evolve as you meet new challenges.
 Whether these challenges involve navigating a remote team that operates out of different time zones or coaching a new teammate to take on more responsibility, operating with a growth mindset means you approach them with an open mind and improve through effort, learning, and persistence.
 Managers who possess a growth mindset are less likely to become discouraged as they navigate new challenges and are more apt to feel empowered and content when compared to those who aren’t able to embrace a growth mindset.
 Adopting a growth mindset will have a profound impact on you, your team, and your organization.

 8Collaborating

-As a manager, collaboration will be at the forefront of everything you do.
+As a manager, effective collaboration will be at the forefront of everything you do.
 Not only will you be responsible for collaborating within your team, but you’ll also be responsible for collaborating cross-functionally to achieve organizational goals.

 9Fostering trust

-Trust lays the foundation for a healthier workplace culture, which is why it’s important to never stop improving your ability to foster trust.
+Trust lays the foundation for a healthier workplace culture, which is why it’s important never to stop improving your ability to foster trust.
 When employees trust their managers, they are more likely to be engaged, committed, and motivated to contribute their best efforts to the organization.
 Additional benefits of fostering trust in the workplace include enhanced employee engagement, increased productivity, effective leadership, greater retention and loyalty, improved conflict resolution, and improved psychological safety.

 10Providing and seeking feedback